-Item Description A Battery Security Lock Refer to "Installing the battery" and "Removing the battery" section for details. В Battery Equipped with a rechargeable Lithium-Ion (Li-Ion) battery. С Battery Release Latch Refer to "Installing the battery" and "Removing the battery" section for details.
-D Ventilator Allows your system to cool properly and maintain a safe operating environment.
+Item Description Α Battery Security Lock Refer to "Installing the battery" and "Removing the battery" section for details. В Battery Equipped with a rechargeable Lithium-Ion (Li-Ion) battery. С Memory Slot Access to Memory Module.
+D Battery Release Latch Refer to "Installing the battery" and "Removing the battery" section for details. Ε Speaker Provides stereo sound for your multimedia presentations or listening pleasure.
+F Ventilator Allows your system to cool properly and maintain a safe operating environment.
 WARNING Do not block the ventilator while the notebook is in use.